 These quick deploy Teams meeting rooms are based on premade designs, on-hand, and ready to be installed as soon as possible.
 For a company like REI, this simple, expedited process allowed it to drastically improve its collaboration between on-premises and remote workers.
 Each room comes fully equipped with the best AV technology the industry has to offer and a fully integrated Crestron control system.

 For years, most of REI’s retail stores relied on Toshiba telephone systems.
-These systems served the stores well, but eventually Toshiba was bought out in its entirety by Mitel, and the old systems were discontinued.
+These systems served the stores well, but Toshiba was eventually bought out in its entirety by Mitel, and the old systems were discontinued.
 The disappearance of the Toshiba equipment left the REI stores with a slew of CAT3 cables, which most modern systems wouldn’t be able to use.
-As REI looked ahead to a potential future with Cisco systems, it seemed as though the transition would be easier said than done.
+As REI looked ahead to a potential future with Cisco Systems, it seemed as though the transition would be easier said than done.